 While some people with dandruff avoid oiling their hair entirely, others do the opposite.
 The oil in your hair is known to attract more dirt and get mixed with the existing dandruff to cause itchiness.
 But not oiling the hair can leave your scalp dry.

 The idea is to find a middleground, according to hair care experts.
 Oil your hair once every week and wash off with a gentle shampoo after a few minutes.
 Do not step outside with oil in your hair as it can attract all the dust.
-Oiling your hair helps boost blood circulation to the scalp .
+Oiling your hair helps boost blood circulation to the scalp and nourishes your hair strands.
 It also keeps your scalp moisturized as dandruff prone scalp is usually very dry.

 However, oils alone cannot combat dandruff.
 Some oils contain ingredients that can help fight the fungus which causes dandruff.
 So it is important to find an oil that can be effective against your dandruff.